ericgitangu/ecommerce_evaluation_with_apps/README.md

 To run this project locally you can use the following script:

 **Requirements**:
-    1. Kind
+- Kind
-    2. Kubectl
+- Kubectl
-    3. Istioctl
+- Istioctl
-    4. Helm
+- Helm

 Run Locally:

     ```bash
       ./scripts/test-local.sh
     ```
- Worth looking at the deploy-helm.sh that consolidates all of our helm installations and deploy-kubectl.sh that consolidates all of our deployment, service, hpa and configuration manifests applies them to deploy our apps and 3rd party dependencies to better understand how the test script works.
+It is Worth looking at the deploy-helm.sh that consolidates all of our helm installations and deploy-kubectl.sh that consolidates all of our deployment, service, hpa and configuration manifests applies them to deploy our apps and 3rd party dependencies to better understand how the test script works.

 ## Service Endpoints and Ports